 STEAM Enrichment (for preschool/kindergarten ages 3-6)

-STEAM: Science, Technology, Engineering, Arts, Math incorporated into theme-based classes.
+STEAM: Science, Technology, Engineering, Arts, Math.
 STEAM is STEM plus the inclusion of “the Arts”, which includes all arts (music, drama, dance, movement)… not just visual art.

 Each day children are engaged in creative problem-solving, collaboration, investigation, and open-ended exploration.
 A wide assortment of learning material, creative activities and planned projects are woven throughout the classroom, providing children with plenty of hands-on learning experiences.
 Opportunities for both individualized and group learning occur daily.